-When using the XTAL clock input directly as the chip clock without prescaling (ZSRC selects prescaler clock and prescaler set to \div 1), the EMI quadrature clock is generated using both edges of the EXTAL clock input.
-In this one situation parameter values need to be adjusted for the duty cycle at XTAL.
+When using the XTAL clock input directly as the chip clock without prescaling (ZSRC selects prescaler clock and prescaler set to ÷ 1), the EMI quadrature clock is generated using both edges of the EXTAL clock input.
+In this situation only, parameter values must be adjusted for the duty cycle at XTAL.
 DCAOE and DCAEO are used to make this duty cycle adjustment where needed.